hcholab/sfkit/docs/source/installation.rst

 * ``-v $HOME/.config/sfkit:/home/nonroot/.config/sfkit``: Mount the .config directory in your home directory to the container's .config directory.
 This is where the sfkit CLI will store your authentication information.
 * ``-v $PWD/auth_key.txt:/app/auth_key.txt:ro``: Mount the auth_key.txt file in the current directory to the container's /app/auth_key.txt file.
 If your auth_key.txt file is in a different location, you will need to change this argument accordingly.
 This argument is only necessary for the ``auth`` command.
 * ``-v $PWD/data:/app/data``: Mount the data directory in the current directory to the container's /app/data directory.
 If your data directory is in a different location, you will need to change this argument accordingly.
 This argument is only necessary for the ``register_data`` and ``run_protocol`` commands.
+* ``-v $PWD/out:/app/out``: Mount the out directory in the current directory to the container's /app/out directory.
+If your out directory is in a different location, you will need to change this argument accordingly.
+This argument is only necessary for the ``run_protocol`` command.
 * ``-p 8060-8080:8060-8080``: Expose ports 8060-8080 to the host machine.
 For a two-user study, this is only necessary for the first user.
 In general, you will need to expose ports according to the ports you set in the ``networking`` command, where the ports you set in the ``networking`` command are the lowest number of a small range (for faster communication).
 Of course, these ports also need to be open on the firewall of your machine.
 This argument is only necessary for the ``run_protocol`` command.

 The last argument is the command you want to run.
 See the tutorials for examples of how to use each command.